msg-systems/datatransfer/README.md

 # DataTransfer
-A console command tool for extracting, transforming and loading data in diffrent database systems and data format types.
+A console command tool for extracting, transforming and loading/synching/merging data in diffrent database systems and data format types.

 ### Description
 The datatransfer is an ETL console command tool.
 Its using job config files to define its jobs.